-- A PCC demonstrates that your architect has the necessary experience, professional indemnity insurance in place, and visited the site during construction to check on the progress of the build.
+- A PCC demonstrates that your professional consultant has the necessary experience, professional indemnity insurance in place, and visited the site during construction to check on the progress of the build.

-- A PCC makes the architect liable for 6 years, but does not provide cover for structural defects.
+- A PCC makes the professional consultant liable for 6 years, but does not provide cover for structural defects.

 What you need to consider when choosing between a structural warranty and a PCC

-Unlike a PCC, a warranty removes the need for you to prove negligence or blame against your professional consultant, typically an architect.
+Unlike a PCC, a warranty removes the need for you to prove negligence or blame against your professional consultant, which could be a Chartered Architectural Technologist, architect or other competent professional.
 This can be difficult, time-consuming and costly, with no guarantee of a favourable outcome for you.
 With a warranty, you simply need to prove that there is significant damage resulting from a latent defect.